SarahBeecroft/intermediateHPC/_episodes/12-singularity-intro.md

 > ## Are you running on a shared HPC system?
 >
 > If you're running this tutorial on a shared system (*e.g.* on Setonix at Pawsey), you should use one of the compute nodes rather than the login node.
-You can get this setup by using an interactive scheduler allocation, for instance on Zeus with Slurm:
+You can get this setup by using an interactive scheduler allocation, for instance on Setonix with Slurm:
 >
 > ```
-> salloc -n 1 -t 4:00:00
+> salloc -n 1 -t 4:00:00 --reservation=UWAbioinformatics --account=courses01
 > module load singularity/3.11.4-slurm
 > ```
 > {: .bash}